-Invoice Financing (IF) is a product where the sellers (“SME” in this case) sell their future receivables or invoices that they have issued to their customers (“Debtor”) to get immediate cash.
-When the debtors pay these invoices, Investors who bought these future receivables would receive the full payment and earn a return.
+Invoice Financing (IF) is a product where the sellers (“SME” in this case) assign their future receivables or invoices that they have issued to their customers (“Debtor”) to get immediate cash.
+When the debtors pay these invoices, Investors who invested in these notes would receive the full payment and earn a return.

 Tenor is either 1 month, 1.5 months, 2 months or 3 months, with bullet repayments of full principal and interests.

 SMEs can pay anytime within the tenor and there are no early repayment fees.
 Investors will receive full interests up till the date of repayment, as the Interest Rates are incurred at a daily rate.

 Incurring the Interest at a daily rate is to encourage prompt repayment behaviour from our SMEs, which in turn increases the short term investment opportunities for Investors.